Neurofeedback for Posttraumatic Stress Disorder

 Neurofeedback is part of the same stable as other physiological therapies such as Biofeedback and Heart Rate variability but can lead to more healing states.
 The traumatized brain is able to relax into mindfulness and meditative states allowing deeper understanding and communication in the therapeutic relationship.
 Often a PTSD client is in a state of psychological paralysis, unable to talk about or even remember accurately the traumatizing events, since their limbic systems are in hypervigilant mode which freezes up the speech areas in the left frontal lobe as well as memory consolidation.
 Talking therapies can take months or more to disarm the emotional “survival” system that is over activating the senses: the sight, sound or smells of often repressed episodic memories associated with past trauma while Neurofeedback has been shown to truncate the length of therapy.

-In this weekend participants will learn to:
+In this one day workshop participants will learn to:

 • Recognise the physiological basis of trauma, from disordered breathing, heart rate variability and the EEG patterns of over-arousal.